2008-09: Xavier Ouellet was chosen in the first round, 14th overall, of the 2009 QMJHL Entry Draft by the Montreal Juniors.

 2011-12: Ouellett signed a three-year entry level contract with Detroit following a breakout season with Blainville-Boisbriand.
 Named a team captain after the team re-located from Montreal, Ouellet was the re-christened Armada’s second-leading scorer while playing a combative, physical defensive game.
 In his third QMJHL season he scored 21 goals with 39 assists (both career highs) and was plus-16 with 67 penalty minutes in 63 games.
 Ten of his 21 goals were scored on the power play.
 The Armada finished first in the West Division and advanced to the second round of the playoffs.
 Ouellet was plus-3 and scored 3 goals with 7 assists and 14 penalty minutes in 11 playoff games.
 He was named to the QMJHL’s first all-star team.

-An offensively talented blue liner, it might be easy to assume that Ouellet isn't as attentive in his own zone, but that certainly isn't the case.
-Poised at both ends of the ice and with the ability to quarterback a power play, he plays a mature game and was trusted with a big role on a veteran team.
-Just scratching the surface of his potential, he'll only get better as he gets stronger and improves his skating.
+Ouellet is an offensively talented blue liner who is attentive to his defensive game in his own zone.
+He is poised at both ends of the ice and has the ability to quarterback a power play.
+He plays a mature game and was trusted with a big role on a veteran team.
+Ouellet is just scratching the surface of his potential and should continue to improve as he gets stronger and improves his skating.